 Embracing the Whole Child

-Our work this year, in Southern Kern Unified School District, will be centered on Embracing the Whole Child.
+We continue our work this year, centered on Embracing the Whole Child.
 The Whole Child approach to learning is achieved when children are immersed in learning environments intended to foster a sense of community, encourage interpersonal skills, problem solving, goal setting, creativity, autonomy, and self-accountability.
 This focus aims to ensure that each child in each school is healthy, safe, engaged, supported and challenged.
-Implementing the Whole Child approach aligns with the Vision of Southern Kern Unified School District.

 Another major focus is to make sure that our students are attending school regularly, as well as participating in extra-curricular activities.
-Student attendance will be highlighted at each site and recognized by the Board of Trustees monthly at a Board Meeting.
+Student attendance will be highlighted at each site and recognized by the Board of Trustees monthly.
 Good attendance and learning go hand in hand.
-We have to lead by example by demonstrating our core values, H.E.A.R.T.S., (Honesty, Excellence, Accountability, Respect, Transparency and Safety).
-Our job is bigger than mere test scores.
-Building healthy relationships between student and teacher leads to a favorable, engaging learning environment, high levels of academic success, and improved attendance.
-When students have good attendance, they do better in school.
-Good attendance is defined as not missing more than one (1) day of school a month, whether excused or unexcused.

 Barbara E. Gaines